Disentanglement via Mechanism Sparsity Regularization: A New Principle for Nonlinear ICA: Experiments

-\textbf{Mean correlation coefficient~(MCC).} To evaluate disentanglement, we will use the $\texttt{encoder}(x)$ as a proxy for the learned $\tilde{\bff}^{-1}(x)$.
-We will use the mean correlation coefficient~(MCC) as a measure of disentanglement which was used in similar contexts, e.g. \cite{HyvarinenST19, iVAEkhemakhem20a}.
-This metric is obtained by first computing the Pearson correlation matrix between the learned representation and the ground truth latent variables.
-We then find the one-to-one matching between the learned and the ground-truth latent coordinates that maximizes the mean of matched pairwise correlations in absolute value.
-Thus, MCC is always between 0 and 1 and higher is better.
+\textbf{Performance metrics.} To evaluate disentanglement, we will use $\texttt{encoder}(x)$ as a proxy for the learned $\hat{\bff}^{-1}(x)$.
+To assess \textit{linear identifiability}, we perform linear regression to predict the ground-truth latent factors from the inferred ones, and report the \textit{coefficient of determination} $R^2$.
+To assess \textit{permutation-identifiability}, i.e. disentanglement, we report the \textit{mean correlation coefficient}~(MCC), which has been used in similar contexts, e.g. \cite{iVAEkhemakhem20a}.
+This metric is obtained by first computing the Pearson correlation matrix $C \in \sR^{d_z \times d_z}$ between the learned representation and the ground truth latent variables.
+Then, $\text{MCC} = \max_{\pi \in \text{permutations}} \tfrac{1}{d_z}\sum_{i=1}^{d_z} |C_{i, \pi(i)}|$.
+For our method, which is the only one learning a graph, we also report the \textit{structural hamming distance}~(SHD) between the ground-truth graph and the learned graph permuted by $\pi^*$, the optimal permutation found when computing MCC.
+We normalize SHD by the maximal number of edges to ensure it is always between 0 and 1.
+The normalized SHD is thus the proportion of incorrectly estimated edges in the graph.

-\textbf{Hyperparameter selection.} For each data set, we ran a grid search over important hyperparameters and selected the combination that maximized the ELBO on a validation set averaged over 5 seeds.
-All runs in the search used no regularization, i.e. $\alpha_z=0$ and $\alpha_a=0$.
-All experiments presented here use the selected hyperparameter combination.
-See Appendix~\ref{sec:hp_search} for more details.
+\textbf{Baselines.} On the temporal-sparsity datasets, we compare our approach with TCVAE~\citep{tcvae}, PCL~\citep{PCL17} and SlowVAE~\citep{slowVAE}.
+On the action-sparsity datasets, we compare with TCVAE and iVAE~\citep{iVAEkhemakhem20a}.
+We also report the performance of a randomly initialized encoder (Random) and one trained via least-square regression directly on the ground-truth latent factors (Supervised).
+See App.~\ref{sec:baselines} for details.

-\textbf{Effect of regularization.} Figure~\ref{fig:10/20} shows that, for all datasets except ${\text{NT-T}}$, the regularization has a significant positive impact on disentanglement, as predicted by our theory.
-For ${\text{T-A}}$ and $\text{T-T}$, performance is close to that of supervised learning, in which we used the ground-truth labels to fit the encoder.
-We observe very similar results when $d_z=5$ and $d_x = 10$, which can be found in Appendix~\ref{sec:extra_exp}.
-The poor performance of ${\text{NT-T}}$ can be explained by the fact that, even though the assumptions of our theory are satisfied, optimization might still get stuck in local optima, thus preventing the learned and ground-truth distributions from matching.
-We will investigate this failure mode in a next iteration of this work.
-For a discussion on the difficulty posed by the selection of $\alpha_z$ and $\alpha_a$ in practice, see Appendix~\ref{sec:hp_search}.
+\textbf{Unsupervised hyperparameter selection.} The hyperparameters of the baselines were selected via \textit{unsupervised disentanglement ranking}~(UDR)~\citep{Duan2020UDR}.
+For our approach, Fig.~\ref{fig:diag_non_diag}~\&~\ref{fig:no_suff_no_crit} show performance for a range of regularization coefficients $\alpha_z$ and $\alpha_a$.
+We suggest selecting it using UDR and excluding coefficients that yield graphs with less than $d_z = 10$ edges, as the graphical criterion cannot be achieved in that case.
+Fig.~\ref{fig:diag_non_diag}~\&~\ref{fig:no_suff_no_crit} show this \textit{unsupervised} procedure selects a reasonable regularization coefficient (as indicated by the black star).
+See App.~\ref{sec:udr} for details.